Mean-Field Theory for Heider Balance under Heterogeneous Social Temperatures: Mean-field approach and general properties

 The mean-field approach assumes that each opinion variable $x_{ij}$ experiences an average effect from the rest of the network.
 By ignoring fluctuations and correlations between different opinion variables, we can derive a self-consistent equation for the average opinion $\left< x \right>$:

 where $\beta_{ij}\equiv (N-2)/T_{ij}$ captures the number of common neighborhood between node $i$ and $j$ in the graph and the social temperatures ($T_{ij}$) together.
 Here, the average $\left<x\right>$ is taken over all the thermal average $\bar{x}_{ij}$ for a link between $i$ and $j$ in the network. $\beta_{ij}$ works as heterogeneous ``coupling strengths'', which we may find in spin-glass systems~\cite{mezard1987spin,nishimori2001statistical}.
 The effective coupling provides a compact representation of the force operating on each link.

-Physically, $\beta_{ij}$ increases either when the social environment around a link $(i,j)$ is highly constrained—reflected by a large number of shared neighbors $N-2$, or when the intrinsic volatility $T_{ij}$ is low.
-Thus, large $\beta_{ij}$ corresponds to relations embedded in dense triadic structures or it is characterized by high intrinsic stability and strong robustness to stochastic perturbations.
-Conversely, small $\beta_{ij}$ represents socially exposed or inherently unstable ties.
-This interpretation parallels the role of heterogeneous bond strengths in disordered spin models~\cite{krasnytska2020ising}, where the distribution of couplings governs both local stability properties and global phase behavior.
+We may consider that $\left<x\right>$ serves as an order parameter, which characterizes the collective state of the system.
+A state with $\left< x \right> > 0$ refers to a polarized state, in which positive sign dominates.
+In contrast, the state with $\left< x \right> = 0$ is referred to as a non-polarized state, where positive and negative relations are statistically balanced across the network.
+We note that the self-consistent equation~\eqref{eq:self_consistent_0} admits only non-negative solutions for $\langle x \rangle$, which is consistent with the absence of global spin-flip symmetry.

 Specifically, if we denote the distribution of the coupling strengths $\beta_{ij}$ as $\rho(\beta)$, the self-consistent equation~\eqref{eq:self_consistent_0} can be expressed as